tvenclovas96/particle-scene-compositor/README.md

 * Both GDScript and C# compatible, with all `SyncNode` variants available in both languages.

 ## Installation
 Each component of the plugin works fully stand-alone.
-You can download only the parts you are interested in by selecting which folders to copy/install, e.g: Only the 2d SyncNodes and the editor panel; only the editor panel; only the 3d C# SyncNodes without the editor panel etc.
+On installation a popup will ask which components to keep and which to omit, so there's no need to add the 3d nodes in a 2d project, or GDScript nodes in a C# project.
+The editor panel can't be skipped this way, but can be removed manually.

 To install:
-* (Recommended) Download directly from the Godot asset library.
-Select which folders to download and install;
+* (Recommended) Download directly from the Godot asset library https://godotengine.org/asset-library/asset/3352;
-* Or download the repository, and copy the relevant contents of the `addons` folder into your Godot project.
+* Or download the repository, and copy the `addons` folder into your Godot project.

 ## Usage
 ### Editor: